TechGiovanni/Zendesk-Support-Administrator/README.md

 Only allowing the necessary permission for each role.For example, Tier 1 Techs, don't need permission to view or edit reports, as well as team leads don't need access to edit dynmic contents.
 Best to go with least privilege in order for that role to do their specific job and nothing more.

-- Custom roles for our example:
+Custom roles for our example if you have the enterprise:
 - Tier 1
 - Tier 2
 - VIP
 - Administrator

-# Groups
+# Creating Groups
 Groups are only meant for agents and each agent must be at least in one group.

 In our case, we have four types of support tickets: